Kristen van Elden

 Kristen van Elden (born 18 September 1981) is a former professional tennis player from Australia.

 Biography

 A former scholarship holder at the Victorian Institute of Sport, van Elden had a best ranking on the professional tour of 262 in the world.

-She competed mainly on the ITF Circuit, with most of her titles coming in doubles.
+She competed mainly on the ITF Women's Circuit, with most of her titles coming in doubles.

 Her only WTA Tour main-draw appearance came at the 2004 Ordina Open in the Netherlands, where she and Russia's Galina Fokina teamed up to make the quarterfinals of the doubles.